Volunteer

 • A homelessness prevention unit that defends unlawful detainer complaints, advocates for public benefits, and eliminates outstanding tickets and warrants for persons at risk of homelessness

-• A holistic legal initiative that addresses the specific needs of low-income women and girls
+• A holistic legal initiative that addresses the specific needs of low-income women and gender-expansive individuals

-• A complex consumer fraud division that focuses on litigation and policies to prevent consumer victimization, including sub-projects focused on bankruptcy and pro se assistance in federal cases
+• A consumer rights and economic justice team that focuses on direct services, litigation, and policy advocacy to empower and protect consumers facing debt collection, foreclosure, and predatory lending, including sub-projects focused on bankruptcy and pro se assistance in federal cases

 • An impact litigation department (Opportunity Under Law) that addresses economic injustices on a national level through strategic lawsuits and other means to accomplish systemic reform

-• Click here to learn more about each of our practice areas
+• Click here to learn more about our practice areas and click on the links above to learn about our specific summer 2025 opportunities

-Although Public Counsel does not provide funding to law students for its summer program, please be sure to consult with your law school’s public interest program to learn more about available scholarships and financial awards that might support your summer internship.
+Public Counsel’s summer internship program is an unpaid volunteer opportunity.
+However, in spring 2025 we hope to be able to select five of our 2025 summer interns to receive a stipend in the amount of $7,500.00.
+Please be sure to consult with your law school’s public interest program to learn more about other available scholarships and financial awards that might support your summer internship

 “So many people are in dire need of legal services but have neither the financial means to retain counsel nor the experience to navigate bureaucratic institutions.
 I can’t think of a more rewarding way to utilize my legal skills.”